 - Close and lock all doors, hood, back door and glass hatch.
-All doors can be locked either with the multi-remote controller, a key, the door lock knob or the lock-unlock switch.
+All doors can be locked either with the keyfob, a key, the door lock knob or the lock-unlock switch.
 See "Doors" in the "3.
 Pre-driving checks and adjustments" section for locking all doors simultaneously. - 4.
 Confirm that the SECURITY indicator light comes on.
 The SECURITY light glows for about 30 seconds and then begins to flash.
 The system is now activated.
-If, during this 30 second time period, the door is unlocked by the key or multi-remote controller, or the ignition key is turned to ACC or ON, the system will not activate. - If the key is turned slowly toward the front of the vehicle when locking the door, the system may not activate.
-If the key is returned beyond the vertical position toward the rear of the vehicle to remove the key, the system may be deactivated.
-When the indicator light fails to glow for 30 seconds, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will activate with all doors, hood, back door and back door glass hatch locked and ignition key off.
+If, during this 30 second time period, the door is unlocked by the key or keyfob, or the ignition key is turned to ACC or ON, the system will not activate.

+Even when the driver and/or passengers are in the vehicle, the system will activate with all doors, hood, back door and back door glass hatch locked and ignition key off.
 Turn the ignition key to ACC to turn the system off.